From a treehouse hidden deep in the woods to a boathouse surrounded by the sea, these getaways are perfect for a spot of R&R.

 It’s a quirky alternative to camping, complete with little luxuries like an en-suite bathroom, gas heating and a full kitchen unit with a hob and oven.
 The veranda opens out onto rolling fields, perfect for a peaceful stroll.
 Venture slightly further afield and you can explore North Yorkshire’s dramatic coastlines, wander down Whitby’s historic streets and go for a cruise around Robin Hood’s Bay, before returning for a snooze in your snug hideaway.

 The Chicken Shed, Manor House Farm, Hawsker, Whitby, North Yorkshire, YO22 4JZ.
-Find out about their new safety measures.

 The Rufus Roost